pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 | Rochester | 82,000 | North Carolina | 37,000 | North Dakota | 10,000 |
 | Johns Hopkins | 81,000 | | | | |

-{% include pagebreak.html canvas=27 %} of the largest reference libraries in the
-country, such as the Library of Congress, the New York Public Library, or the John
+&nbsp;{%- include pagebreak.html canvas=27 -%}&nbsp;of the largest reference libraries in the country, such as the Library of Congress, the New York Public Library, or the John
 Crerar Library.